Are Chiropractic Brochures Still Necessary?

 “So tell me, when the occasion arises in which you might tell a friend or family member about what we do here, what do you tell them?”

-If their deer-caught-in-the-headlights expression doesn’t dismay you, then whatever gurgling sound they make with their mouths should offer sufficient evidence that you still need a brochure rack!
+If their deer-caught-in-the-headlights expression doesn’t dismay you, then whatever gurgling sound they make should offer sufficient evidence that you still need something to transfer your vision to their friend or family member!

 If you’ll courageously ask this simple question, you’ll see that most patients lack the ability to explain what you do, much less present it in a compelling way that would produce a referral.